eugen-schaefer/UdacityNanoDegree-CPP/ChatBot/README.md

 In this project you will analyze and modify the program.
 Although the program can be executed and works as intended, no advanced concepts as discussed in this course have been used; there are currently no smart pointers, no move semantics and not much thought has been given to ownership or memory allocation.

-Your goal is to use the course knowledge to optimize the ChatBot program from a memory management perspective.
-There are a total of five specific tasks to be completed, which are detailed below.
+The goal of the project was to use the course knowledge to optimize the ChatBot program from a memory management perspective.
+There were a total of five specific tasks to be completed, which are detailed below.

 ## Dependencies for Running Locally
 * cmake >= 3.11